anna099/hegel/introduction/1-introduction.md

-over a reflective one; 'The principle of speculation', he writes, 'is the *identity* of subject and object.'[^15] His approach to overcoming the dualisms described above -- dualisms of the individual and the world, the knower and the known, and so on -- is the *reconcile* subject to object, and vice versa.
+over a reflective one; 'The principle of speculation', he writes, 'is the *identity* of subject and object.'[^15] His approach to overcoming the dualisms described above -- dualisms of the individual and the world, the knower and the known, and so on -- is to *reconcile* subject to object, and vice versa.
 In fact, he sees this as the task of philosophy as such: though he claims that 'life eternally forms itself by setting up oppositions', 'what Reason opposes ... is just the absolute fixity which the intellect gives to the